yegor256/blog/_drafts/takes-architecture.md

 {% endhighlight %}

-In this example, the decorator `RsWithBody` creates a response with a body, but with not headers at all.
-Then, `RsWithType` adds a header `Content-Type: text/html` to it.
+In this example, the decorator `RsWithBody` creates a response with a body but with no headers at all.
+Then, `RsWithType` adds the header `Content-Type: text/html` to it.
 Then, `RsWithStatus` makes sure the first line of the response contains `HTTP/1.1 200 OK`.

-You can create your own decorators, which can reuse existing ones.
+You can create your own decorators that can reuse existing ones.
 Take a look at how it's done in [`RsPage`](https://github.com/yegor256/rultor/blob/1.50.2/src/main/java/com/rultor/web/RsPage.java) from rultor.com.

 ## How About Templates?

-Returning simple "hello, world" pages is not a big problem, as we see.
-But what about more complex output, like HTML pages, XML documents, JSON data sets, etc?
-There are few convenient `Response` decorators that enable all of that.
+Returning simple "Hello, world" pages is not a big problem, as we can see.
+But what about more complex output like HTML pages, XML documents, JSON data sets, etc?
+There are a few convenient `Response` decorators that enable all of that.
 Let's start with [Velocity](http://velocity.apache.org), a simple templating engine.
 Well, it's not that simple.
 It's rather powerful, but I would suggest to use it in simple situations only.
 Here is how it